Getting Your Financial Ducks In A Row Rotating Header Image

 Finally, after a siege of three weeks and five days, the attackers withdrew, just as Old Banzar predicted.
 The good citizens of Babylon can finally sigh their relief.

-The lesson: In this case there are two lessons – the first is that security is something that must be planned in advance, to fit the needs of the situation.
+The lesson: In this case there are two lessons – the first is that security is something that must be planned in advance, to fit the needs of the potential calamities that might come to us, threatening our safety.
 In our financial lives we plan security in many ways: through insurance for life, health, and property; with diversification of our investments; and by choosing investments with risks appropriate to our ability to absorb losses, among other things.

 The second lesson comes from Old Banzar himself.
 Having experienced many battles upon those walls, and therefore being in the position to know that the defense was up to the task, he was able to reassure the citizens that all would be well.
 Much the same as the citizens of Babylon, we often hear day in and day out of the terrible things going on with the markets, the economy, and so forth.
 It is helpful to have an advisor or mentor, someone who knows how the “defenses” work in our times of need.
 This experienced person is in a position to really know what is going on, and to help reassure us that all will be well.

-The next section of the book is called “The Camel Trader of Babylon“, and it will help to explain how you can get yourself out of the financial ruts you may be in, to achieve financial independence.
+The next chapter is called “The Camel Trader of Babylon“, and it will help to explain how you can get yourself out of the financial ruts you may be in, to achieve financial independence.